Skip to Main Content

 Evening:

-At leisure.
-From the Archives, you can turn in any direction and explore incredible views and landmarks of Washington, DC, including a short walk to the White House.
-Later in the evening, you are welcome to join our Group Leaders back at the hotel for a showing of “Night at the Museum: Battle of the Smithsonian,” which highlights several of the sights we will see tomorrow.
+After dinner, you are invited to join our Group Leaders at the hotel for a screening of "Night at the Museum: Battle of the Smithsonian," a film that features many of the sights we will explore tomorrow.

 Activity Note